-- (a) Chair: After the Coach opens each session the Chair takes over to introduce and thank the speakers, direct the timer and evaluator, and preside over the discussion at the end of each speech. - (b) Timer(s): One or two cadets will time (with stopwatch, clock or other device) the speech and indicate (by lights, time cards or other means) when the speech is at minimum, middle and maximum of allotted time. - (c) Evaluator: will provided written comments for each speech for the Cadets to take home to help them work on their speech and delivery.
-In addition, it is a good idea for a brief round-thetable oral evaluation by each of the Cadets. - (d) Impromptu Chair: Will bring impromptu topics each week and chair just that segment of the program. - (e) Speakers: Must come prepared to give their long speech.
-If they have nothing prepared, they can be given a topic to speak on. - (f) Other roles can be assigned, for example, using the Toastmasters' models of "ah" counter, grammarian, inspiration, etc. - 4 Lead a discussion on the difference between "public" speaking and "effective" speaking.
+- (a) Chair: After the Coach opens each session the Chair takes over to introduce and thank the speakers, direct the timer and evaluator, and preside over the discussion at the end of each speech. (b) Timer(s): One or two cadets will time (with stopwatch, clock or other device) the speech and - (b) Timer(s): One or two cadets will time (with stopwatch, clock or other device) the speech and indicate (by lights, time cards or other means) when the speech is at minimum, middle and maximum of allotted time. - (c) Evaluator: will provided written comments for each speech for the Cadets to take home to help them work on their speech and delivery.
+In addition, it is a good idea for a brief round-the-table oral evaluation by each of the Cadets. - (d) Impromptu Chair: Will bring impromptu topics each week and chair just that segment of the program. - (e) Speakers: Must come prepared to give their long speech.
+If they have nothing prepared, they can be given a topic to speak on. - (f) Other roles can be assigned, for example, using the Toastmasters' models of "ah" counter, grammarian, inspiration, etc. - Lead a discussion on the difference between "public" speaking and "effective" speaking.
 Allow time for reflection, brainstorming, consensus.
 Make sure everyone has a chance to contribute.